 Ryan says he’s open to different entitlement cuts.
 In a Fox News Sunday interview this weekend, Ryan said that he thinks there is room for compromise on entitlement cuts short of premium support and block grants that would get the country “closer to balancing the budget” and delay "the debt crisis from hitting this country.”
 Those ideas haven't found their way into his budget, but they are a new signal from Ryan, who has long been critical of the kinds of health care savings the president has proposed in the past.

-This article appears in the March 13, 2013, edition of National Journal Daily.
+This article appears in the March 13, 2013 edition of NJ Daily.